How to Apply

 1. Application for Admission

 A completed Application for Admission must be accompanied by a $20.00 nonrefundable application fee.
 The application must be completed in full and signed.
-Completed applications will be considered on a rolling basis beginning September 10, 2019.
-The deadline for submission of a completed application is July 31, 2020.
+Completed applications will be considered on a rolling basis beginning mid September/early October.
+The deadline for submission of a completed application is June 30.
 Applications received or completed after this date will be considered as class space permits.